 With Amazon, always look at the intent.
 We recommend that sellers still send one message per order.
 Even though Amazon’s ToS doesn’t say you can’t.
 Sending one email per order is still adhering to best practices.

 There’s a lot of ambiguity.
 Until there are more specifics, it’s best to follow best practices.

 Read more: Nearly half of Amazon sellers still believe sending multiple emails per order is best practice

-4. Asking a buyer to change their product review
+4. Sellers cannot ask a buyer to change their product review

-Within the last paragraph of the Customer product reviews section of Amazon’s Terms of Service, it says:
+Within the customer product reviews section of Amazon’s Terms of Service, it says: